Skip to the main content.

 1. Deals out of scope with an investment thesis

-If you come across a promising startup that doesn't quite align with your fund's limited partnership agreement (LPA), setting up an SPV allows you to raise additional capital and invest in the company without using your main fund's resources.
+If you come across a promising startup that doesn't quite align with your fund's limited partnership agreement (LPA), setting up a SPV allows you to raise additional capital and invest in the company without using your main fund's resources.

 2. When the deal exceeds certain limits

 Some legal structures or investing regulations sometimes limit the amount of capital you can invest in a single company, sector, stage, or geography.
-SPV can offer a means to continue investing.
+A SPV can offer a means to continue investing.

 3. When you're a first-time investor